 If you continue working for any length of time without leaving (after the breach has occurred) then you may lose your right to treat the contract as breached, and you may be regarded as having chosen to “affirm” the contract.

 It is important to note that it may not be just one incident that amounts to “repudiatory” conduct by your employer; sometimes it is a series of incidents or pattern of behaviour which, taken as a whole, amounts to such conduct.

-What happens if I want to give less notice than I have to under my contract of employment?
+What happens if I want to give less notice when I resign than I have to under my contract of employment?